indexed-finance/multicall/README.md

 ### `MultiCall.getBalances`

-The `MultiCall` class has a `getBalances` function which can query the balance of a single account for many tokens.
+The `MultiCall` class has a `getBalances` function which can query the balance of a single account for many tokens or ether.

 **Parameters**

 This function takes in an array of token addresses followed by the address of the account to query balances for.
+If the null address (`0x0000000000000000000000000000000000000000`) is provided as an input token, the balance returned will be the ether balance of `account`.

 ```ts
 getBalances(tokens: string[], account: string);